 Your doctor uses the endoscope to see your spine and guide the rest of the procedure.
 They use special tools to remove the herniated part of your disc and relieve the pressure on your spinal nerves.

 You spend a short amount of time in a recovery area as your anesthesia wears off.
-Your doctor watches you get up and walk around before providing aftercare advice and releasing you to recover at home.
+Your doctor wil discuss what he found in surgery with you, and also provide aftercare advice and releasing you to recover at home.

-While you might have some post-surgical tenderness, your herniated disc pain should subside quickly.
-If you had numbness or tingling sensations, you might need several weeks for those symptoms to disappear.
+While you might have some post-surgical pain, your herniated disc pain should subside over the next 2-3 weeks.
+If you had numbness or tingling sensations, you might need several weeks or months for those symptoms to disappear.

 If you have severe lower back pain or sciatica symptoms, call Michigan Pain Specialists or make an appointment online today for advanced treatments.